microsoft/lisa/docs/install.md

 *Windows installer (64-bit)* from Python 3.8 64-bits or higher version.

 :warning: Please make sure the `python` directory and its `Scripts` directory are added to your `PATH` environment variable.
-For exmaple:
+For example:

 ```powershell
 PS C:\github> echo $env:path